lsils/mockturtle/docs/algorithms/mapper.rst

    tech_library tech_lib( gates );

    /* perform technology mapping */
-   klut_network res = map( aig, tech_lib );
+   binding_view<klut_network> res = map( aig, tech_lib );

-The mapped network is returned as a k-LUT network in which each k-LUT abstracts a cell.
+The mapped network is returned as a `binding_view` that extends a k-LUT network.
+Each k-LUT abstracts a cell and the view contains the binding information.

 The next example performs area-oriented graph mapping from AIG to MIG using a NPN resynthesis database of structures: